Cloth Diaper Sewing tips

 Minky-polyester, keeps the baby feeling dry (we don't stock minky.)

-Athletic Wicking jersey-polyester, keeps the baby feeling dry.
+Athletic Wicking jersey fabric-polyester, keeps the baby feeling dry.

 There are so many choice when it comes to cloth diaper patterns.
 We offer a complete line of Rocket Bottoms patterns.